 - Provide organizational and system leadership to continuously improve quality of health care and foster interprofessional collaboration.

-- Evaluate ethical, legal, and social factors in shaping and developing health policies.
+- Evaluate ethical, legal, and societal factors in shaping and developing health policies.

-The online DNP program culminates in the successful completion of a practice-focused project that is completed over the course of several terms.
-This project demonstrates your ability to synthesize scientific knowledge, develop new systems, and produce real-world outcomes in your practice settings.
-The scholarly project is completed under the guidance of a DNP Faculty Mentor.
+The online DNP program culminates in the successful completion of a practice-focused project that is completed over the course of four terms.

 See the University Catalog for policy and degree plan information specific to this program.